b311e/templx/README.md

 - `dist/scripts/workspaceInstallPreProd.bat` - Deploy to PreProd environment
 - `dist/scripts/workspaceDeploy.bat` - Deploy from PreProd to Production
-- `dist/jbc/jbcWorkspace/JBCTemplateInstall.bat` - End-user installation script
+- `dist/jbc/workspace/jbcWorkspaceInstall.bat` - JBC end-user installation script

 ## Template Inventory System

-The template inventory can be found at `docs\template-inventory.md`.
+The template inventory can be found at [docs/template-inventory.md](docs/template-inventory.md).

 ### Generate Template Inventory
 The inventory system provides a user-friendly overview of all templates across all agencies: